d-koppenhagen/ngx-lipsum/README.dev.md

 ## Publishing

+1. Bump up the version in `projects/ngx-lipsum/package.json` when changes are done.
+2. Add a section to `CHANGELOG.md`.
+3. Build the library: `ng build ngx-lipsum`.
-After building your library with `ng build ngx-lipsum`, go to the dist folder `cd dist/ngx-lipsum` and run `npm publish`.
+4. Go to the dist folder `cd dist/ngx-lipsum` and run `npm publish`.
+5. Go back to project root `cd ../../` and adjust the version of `ngx-lipsum` in the `package.json`.
+6. run `npm i`
+7. Consider updating the gh-pages example project running `npm run publish-gh-pages`
+8. commit and push to Github.

 ## Running unit tests